paramraghavan/123ofaws/datalake/datalake.md

 ### simple use case with Glue etl
 AWS Glue is a fully managed ETL service that categorizes, cleans, enriches, and moves your data reliably between various data stores.
 AWS Glue simplifies and automates difficult and time-consuming data discovery, conversion, mapping, and job-scheduling tasks.
 In other words, it simplifies data processing.

+## Processing big data streams
+There are many reasons to use streaming data solutions.
+In a batch processing system, processing is always asynchronous, and the collection system and processing system are often grouped together.
+With streaming solutions, the collection system (producer) and the processing system (consumer) are always separate.
+Streaming data uses what are called data producers.
+Each of these producers can write their data to the same endpoint, allowing multiple streams of data to be combined into a single stream for processing.
+Another huge advantage is the ability to preserve client ordering of data and the ability to perform parallel consumption of data.
+This allows multiple users to work simultaneously on the same data.